 Prerequisite: Graduate standing.
 Required for all graduate teaching assistants in English. - ENG 502 Bibliography and Methods (3).

 Introduction to the research tools and methodology of literary scholarship.

 Prerequisite: Graduate standing.
 Course required for all graduate students in English.

-(Alt F) - ENG/ELED/RED/SED 507 Teaching Writing (6).
+(Alt F) - Writing (6).
 Offered in conjunction with the High Plains Writing Project.
 Prerequisite: Admission by application only.
-Application deadline is April 1.

-ENG 526 American Authors/Genres/
+Application deadline is April 1. - ENG 526 American Authors/Genres/ Themes (3).

-Themes (3).
 Selected authors, literary forms, or unifying cultural or ideological concepts as represented in American literature.
 See schedule for specific course content.
 May be repeated for credit.
-Prerequisite: Graduate standing.

-ENG 530 British Authors/Genres/Themes
+Prerequisite: Graduate standing. - ENG 530 British Authors/Genres/Themes - (3).

-(3).
 Selected authors, literary forms, or unifying cultural or ideological concepts as represented in British literature.
 See schedule for specific course content.
 May be repeated for credit.
-Prerequisite: Graduate standing.

-ENG 539 World Authors/Genres/Themes
+Prerequisite: Graduate standing. - ENG 539 World Authors/Genres/Themes (3).

-(3).
 Selected authors, literary forms, or unifying cultural or ideological concepts as represented in World literature.
+See schedule for specific course content.
+May be repeated for credit.
+Prerequisite: Graduate standing. - ENG 545 English Language Studies (3).
+Intensive study designed to enhance student's knowledge of linguistic structure and/or English language history.
+See schedule for specific course content.
+May be repeated for credit.
+Prerequisite: Graduate standing. - ENG 547 Literary and Cultural Studies (3).

+Organizing principles, ideologies or symbols in relation to specific cultural contexts.
+Not limited to literary texts.
 See schedule for specific course content.
 May be repeated for credit.
 Prerequisite: Graduate standing.